 Assistive Technology for VI

-The online Assistive Technology Graduate Certificate and Master of Education Degree prepare professionals for eligibility to apply for the CATIS Certification through ACVREP.
-Assistive Technology Instructional Specialists must have well-rounded knowledge in the following domains: Assessment, instruction, configuration, and exploration for AT for people with visual impairments.
+The online Assistive Technology Graduate Certificate and Master of Education Degree prepare professionals for eligibility to apply for the Certified Assistive Tecnology Instruction Specialist for Individuals with Visual Impairments (CATIS) Certification through ACVREP.
+Assistive Technology Specialists must have well-rounded knowledge in the following domains: assessment, instruction, configuration, and exploration for AT for people with visual impairments.
 These programs are fully online other than integrated field experience and practicum hours.
 “CATIS are committed to excellence in serving individuals who are visually impaired to facilitate independence, communication and successful outcomes for educational pursuits, avocational interests and gainful employment.”
-CATIS Certification information from ACVREP¶2
+CATIS Certification information from ACVREP.
+Assistive Technology Specialists work with a variety of populations among people who are blind or visually impaired including people who are DeafBlind, college students, people over 55 years old, children in transition to adult services, individuals who are multiply disabled, employed people requiring "on the job training" or job accommodations, management, and veterans.

 What are the admissions requirements?

 What are the employment opportunities?
-What are typical salaries for ATs?

 What financial assistance is available?

 The Vision Studies Program Coordinator or Director has the most up-to-date information on this topic.
-Currently, there is grant funding for most of the tuition.
+Currently, there is competitive grant funding for most of the tuition.
 Students must obtain their own texts and required resources.
 The university's Financial Aid office has information on financial aid loans.

 Are there any other fees I should know about?